tiendc/go-apperrors/README.md

 #### WrapFunc (default: `nil`)

-If this value is default (which is `nil`), `go-apperrors` will use the lib github.com/go-errors/errors to wrap and attach stack trace to errors.
-If you don't want to attach stack trace, just provide an self-implementation version on initialization.
+If this value is default (which is `nil`), `go-apperrors` will use the lib [github.com/go-errors/errors](github.com/go-errors/errors) to wrap and attach stack trace to errors.
+If you don't want to attach stack trace, provide a self-implementation on initialization.

 ```go
 Init(&Config{